AnBui2004/hackintosh-on-b550m/README.md

 # Hardware acceleration
 Turn off on software like Chrome, Visual Studio Code, Discord,... if you use iGPU.
 # Setup wizard starts too slow
 This can happen on macOS 15 if there is no network connection.
+It may take more than 5 minutes.